-This course focuses on the conflicts over scarce resources in developing countries.
+This course is part of the “Global Governance for Peace and Security, Cooperation and Development (Global Challenges Core)” lecture and focuses on the conflicts over scarce resources in developing countries.
 The collapse of the former Soviet Union (currently CIS with Russia as a core state) and end of the Cold War in the early 1990s raised people’s expectations regarding the future.
 However, over the years, although the number of international conflicts or proxy wars has gradually decreased, risks of internal conflicts or civil wars have greatly increased.
 Some examples are Africa; People’s Republic of Congo; Sierra Leone; Nigeria; Cote d’Ivoire; the Middle East and North Africa; Afghanistan; Iraq; Syria; and, more recently, Tunisia and Egypt, which are among the countries that experienced violence in the post–Cold War period following the “Arab Spring” in the 2010s.
 They are extremely vulnerable to the risks posed by wars and conflicts.
 Many of the war-driven nations are referred to as “failed states” or “fragile states” since they do not have the basic structure of a nation or they have lost their basic structure.
 Institutions that establish rights to resources and delineate the rules of a society are stressed in civil wars.
 Some of these countries are rich in natural resources and, hence, poverty was not the cause of conflict.
 In many countries, their rich resource base became a target of conflict.

 Wars destroy the physical capital of a country by demanding an increase in the national resources that must be devoted to “guns rather than butter” or in military rather than nonmilitary expenditures.
 In such regions, lawlessness is prevalent and social norms of behavior are violated.